Dr Stuart Turner

 Psychology Commisioning Group and (subsequently) of the Mental Health Steering Group, North

 London Workforce Development Confederation (1997 to 2003).
+Currently, he is Emeritus Consultant

-Camden and Islington Foundation Trust.
+to the Camden and Islington Foundation Trust.

 Please click here to see a list of publications.